Texas A&M University-Commerce graduate students brought home two awards from the Graduate Student Virtual Research Symposium held on April 22.

 “Our students work very hard on their research.
 Sharing their findings with others is an important part of building their research competence,” Schroeder said.

 The graduate symposium is organized by the Federation of North Texas Area Universities.
-Formed in 1968, the symposium brings together TWU, UNT and A&M-Commerce to provide impactful cross-institutional learning opportunities for graduate students as they access the combined academic resources of all three universities.
+Formed in 1968, the federation brings together TWU, UNT and A&M-Commerce to provide impactful cross-institutional learning opportunities for graduate students as they access the combined academic resources of all three universities.

 According to Holly Hansen-Thomas, Ph.D., TWU's Graduate School dean, the federation allows students to graduate more quickly and efficiently and provides them with the rich opportunity to work with multiple professors from varied disciplines and backgrounds.